SecUSo/privacy-friendly-battleship/README.md

 ### API Reference

 Mininum SDK: 17
-Target SDK: 23
+Target SDK: 25

 ## License

 Privacy Friendly Battleship is licensed under the GPLv3.
-Copyright (C) 2017 Alexander Müller, Ali Kalsen
+Copyright (C) 2017 Alexander MÃ¼ller, Ali Kalsen

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by